 Review business intelligence reports and other pertinent information related to the Bermuda tourism industry on a variety of subjects.

 Lord Cultural Resources worked with the Government of Bermuda, the Bermuda Tourism Authority and about 100 local stakeholders to create an action plan for arts and cultural tourism island-wide, particularly in St. George's.
-An abridged version of the plan is now available to stakeholers online.
+An abridged version of the plan is now available to stakeholders online.
 Many of the plan's ideas and recommendations have been folded into the National Tourism Plan because arts and cultural tourism are an important part of the island's tourism future.
 You can access the full diagnostic National Tourism Plan via BTAConnect.

-A new Visitor Services Centre going up along the Hamilton waterfront is part of a strategic approach to increase the amount of money travellers spend on-island by more seamlessly connecting them with tourism entrepreneurs.
+The new Visitor Services Centre erected on Hamilton's waterfront in 2019 is part of a strategic approach to increase the amount of money travellers spend on the island by more seamlessly connecting them with tourism entrepreneurs.
 “The point of this facility is to give our visitors one central place to plan their itinerary and then get out and about across the island – to experience more and spend more,” says Bermuda Tourism Authority Chief Executive Kevin Dallas.

 For more see: